Nonye2K3/chia/Beginners-Guide.md

 * Latest Block Challenges—this shows the latest challenges and signage points, which can be thought of as mini lotteries.
 Every 9 seconds, there is a new signage point, which means there is a new opportunity for you to check your plots and see if you've won.

 * “ Last Attempted Proof”_ — ok this is important.
 There are 5 lines.
 Currently I have 157 plots – so each of the lines read  0/157.
 On every signage point (9 seconds), all of your plots are checked to see which ones passes the plot filter.
 Approximately 1/512 of all plots will pass the plot filter, so here you can see how many of your plots passed.
 If a plot is selected  or a 2nd plot is selected that is good news and the number changes to 1/157 or 2/157 maybe 3/157.
+However a plot passing the plot filter does not mean that you have won a block.
+After passing the filter, each plot will go through a "quality lookup", which does approximately 7 reads on your plot, and tells you whether the plots have won.
+Winning is very rare, and on average one person wins in the whole world, every 18 seconds.
+If you won, the whole plot is looked up on disk, and you will see the chia farmed on the Wallet screen.

-It just means that plot was a close fit and the software is deciding if your hash formulas inside are a match for Chia to process the transaction and have the account earn chia.
-A match does not mean money.
-Once that match shows on the first line--  it will move down to lines 2-5 , as the block chain moves.
-If for some reason those lines top moving--- that is another indication you are not in sync with database and need to resync—see below
+Once that match shows on the first line--  it will move down to lines 2-5 , as the blockchain moves.
+If for some reason those lines stop moving--- that is another indication you are not in sync with database and need to resync—see below.